Tackling Last-Mile Challenges: Beijing Public Transport Corporation Continues to Enhance Everyday Services

 Staggered shared parking spaces of Tiancun Banbidian Bus Terminal

 In addition, Beijing's public transport fleet has undergone continuous optimization.
-As of now, a total of 20,547 public electric buses are in operation, with clean and new energy buses accounting for nearly 94.4 percent of the fleet, making Beijing home to the world's largest clean energy bus fleet.
-As part of the 2022 Winter Olympics' green legacies, 169 hydrogen fuel cell buses have also been integrated into regular services.
+As of now, a total of 20,547 public electric buses are in operation, with clean and new energy buses accounting for nearly 94.4 percent, making Beijing home to the world's largest clean energy bus fleet.
+As part of the 2022 Winter Olympics' green legacies, 169 hydrogen fuel-cell buses have been integrated into the city's regular public transport fleet.

 (Source: Beijing Daily App)